0glabs/0g-doc/docs/concepts/storage.md

 - Parallel retrieval from multiple nodes
 - Bandwidth limited only by your connection
-- 500 MBPS retrieval speed even at network congestion
+- 200 MBPS retrieval speed even at network congestion
 - CDN-like performance through geographic distribution
 </details>

 <details>
 <summary><b>What happens to pricing as the network grows?</b></summary>

-Market competition between storage providers naturally drives prices down.
+The network fee is fixed.
 All pricing is transparent and on-chain, preventing hidden fees or sudden changes.
 </details>

 <details>